 Apriso might be safe to take during pregnancy, but more data is needed to confirm this.
 Studies haven’t shown any harmful effects of the drug when taken during pregnancy.

 If you’re pregnant or considering pregnancy, talk with your doctor before starting Apriso.
 Your doctor can help find the safest treatment for your condition.
 It’s important to manage UC symptoms during pregnancy.

 If taken while breastfeeding, small amounts of Apriso can pass into breast milk.
 This can cause a child who’s breastfed to have diarrhea.
-But this is unlikely to harm them.

 If you’re breastfeeding or considering breastfeeding while taking Apriso, talk with your doctor first.
 They can discuss feeding options and help determine the risks and benefits of Apriso treatment.